basch255/jaeger-operator/README.md

 It is recommended to deploy the operator instead of generating a static manifest.

+## secure UI component with an oauth-proxy sidecar

 ## Contributing and Developing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).